All | Math | Science/Technology | Extracurricular | Humanities/Social Sciences | Art/Music | Language Arts | Foreign Languages

 Credit: Homeschool families may wish to count this course as a full credit in Science, Health, Elective, or Career Exploration for purposes of a high school transcript.

-Natural Leaders: Autumn
+Natural Leaders: Winter

 Class Time: 10:00 am Duration: 5 Hours